thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 In this chapter, methods are presented that can be used to measure the absolute backscatter coefficient at high frequencies.
-Accurate measurement of this quantity has proven difficult for low frequencies [Wear2005]_, and additional challenges caused by alignment and attenuation make it more difficult at high frequencies.
+Accurate measurement of this quantity has proven difficult for low frequencies [Wear2005]_, and additional challenges caused by alignment and attenuation make it significantly more difficult at high frequencies.
 There are a number of input parameters and assumptions in the broadband BSC reference reflector calculation that can be sources for error.